Strobesstrobes

 Strobes insight

-The fastest path to account takeover in AWS is rarely a CVE.
+The fastest path to AWS account takeover is rarely a CVE.
 It's an SSRF that reaches 169.254.169.254 on an instance still allowing IMDSv1.
-Confirm IMDSv2 enforcement before you assume the metadata path is closed.
+Test which metadata version is enforced before you assume the path is closed.

 AWS Testing: In Scope vs Out of Scope